Evernote/evernote-sdk-android/README.md

   @Override
   public void run() {
     try {
-      if(mEvernoteSession.getClientFactory().createUserStoreClient().isBusinessUser()) {
+      // Is the User member of a business if(mEvernoteSession.getClientFactory().createUserStoreClient().isBusinessUser()) {
-        AsyncBusinessNoteStoreClient client = mEvernoteSession.getClientFactory().createBusinessNoteStoreClient();
+        //Create an AsyncBusinessNoteStoreClient, gets valid auth token AsyncBusinessNoteStoreClient client = mEvernoteSession.getClientFactory().createBusinessNoteStoreClient();
         List<LinkedNotebook> notebooks = client.listNotebooks();
-        if(notebooks.size() > 0) {
+        //If the user has any business notebooks if(notebooks.size() > 0) {
+          //Create a note in the first one
           Note note = new Note();
           note.setTitle("New Note");
           note.setContent(EvernoteUtil.NOTE_PREFIX + "Content of Note" + EvernoteUtil.NOTE_SUFFIX);
           final Note createdNote = client.createNote(note, notebooks.get(0));
+          //Update user on UI thread
           runOnUiThread(new Runnable() {
             @Override
             public void run() {